yassa-life/Summerwill-bar-inventory-management-sys/README.md

 4. Add, edit, or remove items as needed
 5. Generate reports for inventory status

-## Support
-For any issues or questions, please contact the author.

 ## License
 This project is proprietary software.
 All rights reserved.